cxm218/youtube-transcript-summarizer/deploying.md

+## NOT IN CURRENT VERSION -- FUTURE VERSION WOULD INCLUDE A WEB APP

 # Deploying to Render

 Follow this guide if you would like to deploy your host your application on a free server provided by the Render platform.